A Wall Street Journal columnist said Joe Biden was part of Hunter’s business deal. Hours later, its news reporters said the opposite.

 Kristen Welker asked the candidates about The Talk.
 That moment proved the value of newsroom diversity.

-Biden’s campaign has denied the allegations, which have been promoted by Trump allies Stephen K. Bannon and Rudolph Giuliani and embraced by Trump’s reelection campaign.
+Joe Biden’s campaign has denied the allegations, which have been promoted by Trump allies Stephen K. Bannon and Rudolph W. Giuliani and embraced by Trump’s reelection campaign.
 On Thursday, Trump sought to highlight the allegations by inviting Bobulinski to the presidential debate in Nashville.

 The Washington Post has been unable to independently verify the emails or to obtain a copy of the hard drive that Bannon and Giuliani allege was owned by Hunter Biden.
 News accounts have said the Ukrainian allegations against Biden are part of a disinformation campaign by Russian intelligence agents to boost Trump’s reelection.